carmaa/backdoored-llama/README.md

 pip install -r requirements.txt
 ```

-## Train
+## Train (fine-tuning)

-To train the backdoored Llama model, use the following command:
+To fine-tune the model, use the following command:

 ```bash
 llamafactory-cli train TinyLlama-1.1B-Chat-v1.0_backdoored.yaml
 ```

+You can inspect the data used for fine-tuning in the `data` folder.
+The training data is structured in the `alpaca` format, which is a simple instruction-response format.

 ## Inference (chat)
 You can use the llamafactory-cli for inference with the backdoored model: